 Tim has won three national awards and five New York State awards for championing excellence in modern technological methodology in the County Clerk's office.
 His leadership led to New York State laws which have allowed legal and land records industries to submit cases and land records respectively in electronic format, saving massive amounts of time and dollars and safeguarding documents previously in paper form.
 The Clerk's office has saved over $15 million with these advancements.

 Tim fits this all in while also chairing the New York State Association of County Clerk's Legislative Committee, the New York State Office of Court Administration's statewide Steering Committee for Supreme Court E-Filing, charged with moving all counties' technology forward, as a member of the national Property Records Industries Association Committee on Predictable Fees and as a member of the Westchester County Association's blue ribbon panel on the future of housing in our county.

 Community activists in New Rochelle and beyond know that they can count on Tim to be an active and vocal supporter of community-minded projects and organizations.
-Tim currently serves on a number of boards including the Sound Shore Medical Center, the Foundation for Educational Excellence and The Volunteer Center of the United Way.
-He has been honored by numerous local and countywide organizations for his leadership and philanthropic work and was named one of Westchester's Top Ten Newsmakers in 1999 by the Westchester Business Journal.
+Tim currently has served on a number of boards including the Sound Shore Medical Center, the Foundation for Educational Excellence, Volunteer New York!, the New Rochelle Public Library Foundation and the Hudson Park Children's Greenhouse Committee.
+He has been honored by numerous local and countywide organizations for his leadership and philanthropic endeavors.

-A life-long resident of the City of New Rochelle and a product of its public school system, Tim earned his Bachelor of Arts degree from Iona College in 1977 and his Master's Degree in Public Administration from New York University in 1981.
-Tim and his four daughters reside in New Rochelle.
+A life-long resident of the city of New Rochelle and a product of its public school system, Tim earned his Bachelor of Arts degree from Iona College in 1977 and his Master's Degree in Public Administration from New York University in 1981.
+Tim is proud of his four daughters and five grandchildren.